 The silence of the room finally finds its way to my freshly unplugged ears.
 The room—circular, decagonal, white.
-The walls an ethereal soft glow.
-No windows.
-Little of anything except a tall dark-skinned middle-aged black woman with pale blue and white, short hair—almost choppy.
-Her round electric-green eyes—icy-green, crystallized—stare down at me.
+The walls an ethereal soft glow—no windows.
+Little of anything except a tall dark-skinned middle-aged black woman with pale blue and white, short asymmetrical hair—almost choppy.
+Her round electric-green eyes—icy-green, nearly crystallized—stare down at me.
 Her face, void of any emotion.
 Her lips full, unsmiling.

 I try to talk, but only croak like I’ve been long in bed from a hangover.
 I end up coughing and snotting more all over myself and the floor.

 “Your voice will arrive in time,” she says.
 She looks up and behind me.
 “How are her biosigns?”

 “Defectless.
 Imprint successful.
 Transfer complete.
 The body is suitable, intact, and adequate,” a flat androgynous tone replies from somewhere in the room.
 “All bio and nanomatter recycled.”

 “Prepare her as we discussed.”
 She looks back down at me.
 “You will have 24 hours to rest and recuperate.
 Ami and Beni will give you anything you need and settle you in a flat once finished so you may rest.
 I will break with you in the morning.”
 Expressionless, she has a disarmingly calm look that shows no malice or mistrust.
 “Welcome to Anderas, Peyton.”

 Ami and Beni emerge staring down at me.
 Still on all fours, I arch my neck looking up at them.
 Their much darker skin and hair a stark contrast against the soft white background of the room.
 The androgynous tone of voice reflects their appearance if not for the twin impressions of breasts on the chest of their indigo blue suits that are strangely stylish, contemporary, and snug for professional medical attire.